gowrish-analytics/data-analytics-portfolio/project-1-hotel-booking-analysis/README.md

 5. Which countries generate the highest revenue?

 ## Key Insights
-- Portugal generates the highest number of bookings and revenue, as the dataset represents hotels located in Portugal.
+- Portugal generates the highest number of bookings and revenue since the hotels in the dataset are located in Portugal.
-- International demand is driven mainly by travelers from the United Kingdom, France, Spain, and Germany.
+- International demand is primarily driven by travelers from the United Kingdom, France, Spain, and Germany.
-- Hotel bookings peak during summer months, especially July and August.
+- Hotel bookings peak during the summer months, particularly July and August.
-- City Hotels contribute nearly 70% of total revenue compared to Resort Hotels.
+- City Hotels generate approximately 70% of total revenue compared to Resort Hotels.
-- Approximately 37% of bookings are cancelled, indicating a significant cancellation rate in the hotel industry.
+- Around 37% of bookings are cancelled, indicating a relatively high cancellation rate in the hotel industry.

+## Data Analysis Approach
+The analysis was performed using SQL queries to explore booking patterns, aggregate revenue metrics, and identify trends across countries, months, and hotel types.

+Key SQL techniques used include:
+- GROUP BY aggregation
+- COUNT and SUM calculations
+- Revenue estimation
+- Sorting and filtering for trend analysis

 ## Visualizations

 ### Top Countries by Hotel Bookings